 Governmental Funds - The focus of the City's governmental funds is to provide information on near-term inflows, outflows, and balances of spendable resources.
 Such information is useful in assessing the City of Belle Isle's financing requirements.
 In particular, unassigned fund balance may serve as a useful measure of a government's net resources available for spending at the end of the fiscal year.

 The general fund is the largest fund of the City of Belle Isle, Florida.
-The general fund balance increased by \$419,090 primarily because of improved funding from property tax and licenses and permits.
+The general fund balance decreased by \$62,515 primarily because of funds used in cleanup efforts after Hurricane Irma.